How to develop a Brand

 1. Know your audience (and your competition.)

 You can’t market to everyone, and not everyone is going to need your product.
 Knowing your audience provides you with the information on how to take your idea and make it something tangible with a purpose and a following.
 Gathering the demographics of your audience, you’re able to figure out what their interests are, what they need, and how they communicate.
-Gathering insight on your audience provides the direction & tone of your campaign.
+Gathering insight into your audience provides the direction & tone of your campaign.
 You need to know your audience to build something they can relate to.

 GET SPECIFIC.
 There’s no point in trying to appeal to everyone because everyone isn’t going to need your product.
 Diluting your marketing pool is of no help to you or those who are actually connecting with your brand.
 No use running after people who aren’t even looking in your direction.